Fergus98/Individual-Project/README.md

 # Wireframes

 I decided to create some rough wireframes to visualise the design of the application.
 This allowed me to break down the pages that I would need to create in order to get the CRUD functional application.
+The pages for Create Team, Create Player, show Team and Show Player, would be almost exactly the same as the Create and Show Games pages.

 <img width="401" alt="HOMEWIREFRAME" src="https://user-images.githubusercontent.com/9552989/76164127-3c909480-6144-11ea-9869-223452c85576.PNG">